The Rev. George Bush, Professor of Hebrew at New York City University in 1845 in a book entitled The Resurrection of Christ.

-Vermes states that none of these six possibilities are likely to be historical.
+Vermes states that none of these six possibilities is likely to be historical.

 As always, it is up to the individual as to what you believe, but you have to weigh up the evidence of what is probable and what is not.

 As paranormal investigators, we (GITUK) use scientific equipment to capture our evidence, we want to be able to prove without reasonable doubt the existence of spirits/ghosts.